Loops as Expressions

 What's the motivation behind this design?
 Why not make loops more expression friendly in a different way?

-.
+Most iteration can be written with higher-order functions such as map, filter, and fold.
 The biggest weakness in the language without native loops was that there was no easy way to break early from "looping".
 Commonly, especially in the standard library, this was when some value had been found and looping wanted we wanted.
 For example

 v : Vector<X>;